NorfairKing/ical/README.md

 ## Status

-This library does not cover even close to all parts of the spec yet, but it is good at the parts that it does cover already.
+This library now covers all of RFC 5545 and some of RFC 7986.

 It's already being used in production at https://smos.online and https://social-dance.today.

 ## Goals